Solutions

 Program evaluation and outcomes

-DeafKidz Defenders was piloted across 10 schools in Pakistan (with 318 children ages 7 to 11), and South Africa (with 302 children ages 5 to 15).
-Researchers used the following methods to assess the program’s efficacy:
+DeafKidz Defenders was piloted across 10 schools in Pakistan (with 318 children ages 7 to 11), and South Africa (with 302 children ages 5 to 15) from May to September, 2022 through two partner organisations: Deaf Reach (Pakistan) and Thrive (South Africa).

 Qualitative: